-Dan Vicker is a Senior Management Trainer for FCPM.
-He also serves as a consultant and as the Student Liaison for the CPM Program.
-He received his Ph.D in organizational communication from FSU.
-He has a Master's in public administration from FSU, a Master's in business administration from UWF, and a B.S. from UWF in systems science with an emphasis in management and accounting.
+Dan received a Ph.D in organizational communication and a Master's in public administration from FSU; a Master's in business administration from UWF; and a B.S. from UWF in systems science with an emphasis in management and accounting.
 He has also completed the organizational development/ leadership certificate program at UWF.

 Tippy Amick, Ph.D.